ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 that one of them cannot be transformed into another.

 ::: problem id=1_2 marks=2
-__1.2__ Draw all homeomorphically irreducible trees of with 7 dots.
+__1.2__ Draw all homeomorphically irreducible trees with 7 dots.
 How many did you find?

 * [ ] 1